Tolulope/tolulope.github.io/README.md

 # Curriculum Vitae

-This webpage is an HTML version of my Curriculum Vitae in English.
+This webpage is an HTML version of my Curriculum Vitae in English and French.